 Living in the desert highlights the fact that any activity has an effect on the environment.
 We've always made a conscious effort to reduce our events' impact.
 As our events have grown, so has the opportunity to reduce their environmental footprint.
-Sometimes these changes mean more involvement from the community, and we are grateful to be partnering with Canyonlands Community Recycling’s Green Team, local farms, and of course countless volunteers.
+Sometimes these changes mean more involvement from the community, and we are grateful to be partnering with Green Solutions Green Team, local farms, and of course countless volunteers.
 From recycling in our office to eliminating plastic water bottles, we are always looking for ways to further green the desert!

 In 2005 we started systematically eliminating plastic water bottles from our events.
-Water and Gatorade are transported in bulk and distributed to runners in compostable cups at every area of the race—packet pickup, the start, course and finish.
+Water and Gatorade Endurance Formula are transported in bulk and distributed to runners in compostable cups at every area of the race—packet pickup, the start, course and finish.

 All race programs are printed on partially recycled paper.